Srcfount/MPT5/docs/Help/ToolBar.md

 Information Item
 ----------------
-If press Button application print data of  select tool in to stdout/stderr window
+If press Info Button application print data of  select tool in to stdout/stderr window

 Type of Toolbar